SantaXXL/Configuration-tutorials-macOS-shell-Python/README.md

-Note: everything I wrote here was tested on macOS, May 2019.
-Steps on other UNIX systems should be fairly similar, if not identical.
+Note: everything I wrote here was tested on macOS Mojave, May 2019.
+The steps on other UNIX systems should be fairly similar, if not identical.

 Result: